fizyk/pyramid_fullauth/docs/source/advanced.rst

 ACL
 ---

-``pyramid_fullauth`` package provides also a basic ACL Mixin for your RootFactory. it contains basic acl definition as well as init method.
+``pyramid_fullauth`` package provides also a basic ACL Mixin for your RootFactory.
+It contains basic acl definition as well as init method.

 See :class:`pyramid_fullauth.auth.BaseACLRootFactoryMixin`